-I will not finish the post without first talking about the fondue that has stolen my heart: the Kuhn Rikon fondue : it was designed in Switzerland and made in Germany, it is made of white ceramic, and the base is made of cherry wood and a nickel grid varnished.
-Surely when you see the photo you will think that it is beautiful.
-Live you would say that it is a beauty!
+I won't finish this post without talking about the fondue that has stolen my heart: the Kuhn Rikon fondue : it was designed in Switzerland and made in Germany, it's made of white ceramic, and the base is made of cherry wood and a varnished nickel grid.
+Surely when you see the photo you'll think it's pretty.
+In person you'd say it's gorgeous!

 Comments